 The cuisine in Mongolia is influenced by the region’s climate and by Chinese and Russian culture.
 The staple food is dairy and meat with very limited intake of vegetables.

 Aarul or Dried Cheese Biscuits: These biscuits are made up of drained sour milk or yogurt and then sun dried until they become flaky.
 It’s served in different shapes like strips, balls, chunks, although the circular flattened ones are mostly preferred by the locals.
 It is a form of desert and can be found on most Mongolian restaurant menus.

-Mutton Dumplings or Buuz: Buuz is believed to be the national dish of Mongolia and is sold as street food all over the place here, although you won’t find them on the menu in most restaurants.
+Mutton Dumplings or Buuz: Buuz is considered the national dish of Mongolia and is sold as street food everywhere, although you won’t find Buuz on the menu in most restaurants.
 These humble steamed dumplings are filled with mutton, garlic, onions and caraway and they’re usually served alongside broth or soup.

 Tsuivan or noodle stew: Tsuivan includes noodles that are cooked with beef, pork or mutton with a dash of onions, cabbage and carrots served on the side.
 The flavors are unique and the meatiness of the stew goes well with the fresh flavors of the vegetables.

 Budaatai Khuurga: This is an authentic Mongolian rice meal that can be eaten both as lunch and dinner.
 Rice is cooked with shredded beef or lamb along with onions, bell pepper, cabbage and carrots.
 The food is filling and extremely flavorful with lots of spice to it.